jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 WantedBy=multi-user.target
 ```

-Btrfs and ZFS handle explicit mounting of volumes by themselves and do not need to have mount files created, but they can be.
+**Remember!** ZFS handles explicit mounting of volumes/zpools as part of the act of creating zpools and do not need to have `.mount` files created.

 ### Disk related tools